BAAI-DCAI/DataOptim/README.md

 You can sample a specific amount of data according to the competition you participate.

 Before submitting the your selected data, we recommend training and evaluating the selected data locally to validate their effectiveness.

+### Training
-We provided a [script](./codes/get_subset_from_ids.py) to help convert the data IDs to the training format of LLaVA.
+We provided a [script](./tools/get_subset_from_ids.py) to help convert the data IDs to the training format of LLaVA.
-After that, you can use the file as the `--data_path` in LLaVA's training script.
+You can use this file as the `--data_path` in LLaVA's training script.

 The training script used in the competition is shown as follows, which is modified based on LLaVA's finetuning [script](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune.sh).
 For 100K data, it takes around one hour on 8xA100 40G.
+If the training resources are limited, you can train and evaluate the model with the support of [LoRA](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune_lora.sh) or [QLoRA](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune_qlora.sh) locally.

 ```
 ################## LLaMA-2 ##################